 After chatting with Emma Stone look-a-like, walking toward the studio, I saw rows of pictures; movie stars all over the walls.
 Not the cheesy signed ones, but actual photographs showing their off buff bodies.
 Apparently tons go through this place.

 Reese Witherspoon must be an investor because she is featured prominently on a number of walls.
-Jennifer Aniston, Scarlett Johannson, Emmy Rossum, Denise Richards and Kathy Ireland (I can't tell the difference) Katherine Heigl, Paris Hilton, Megan Fox.
+Jennifer Aniston, Scarlett Johannson, Emmy Rossum, Denise Richards and Kathy Ireland (I can't tell the difference) Katherine Heigl, Paris Hilton, Megan Fox, all looking incredibly healthy, great.
 You get the idea.

 There are only two workout rooms, it's that exclusive They can afford to do this because each class is $45.00 or $600.00 for the month.

 The instructors are all model gorgeous, with crazy perfect figures.
 I will say they are kind.
 They came to my aid countless times to adjust my position in order to make the workout hurt even more.